rcarrascosps/tester-kc/dark-oci-api-gateway/step2.md

 # Install cURL, jq, Node and NPM

-Before we setup our tenant, we need to install a set of tools in our KillerCoda terminal, let's do it.
+Before we setup all the elements we need to install a set of tools in our KillerCoda terminal.

 Click on the next box and wait for the script to be executed.
 After it gets executed Node and NPM will be installed.